BYU vs. Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- BYU has not yet combined with its opponents to score more than 63.5 points in a game this year.
+- BYU has not yet combined with its opponents to put up more than 64 points in a game this year.

-- Virginia's games have gone over 63.5 points in three of seven chances this season.

-- The two teams combine to average 63.6 points per game, 0.1 more than the total in this contest.

-- The average total in Cougars games this season is 55.2, 8.3 points fewer than Saturday's over/under of 63.5 .
+- The average total in Cougars games this season is 55.2, 8.8 points fewer than Saturday's total of 64 .

-- The 65.7 PPG average total in Cavaliers games this season is 2.2 points more than this game's over/under.

 BYU Stats and Trends